alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2020/2020-11-08-difference-between-prophet-messenger.md

 active: audios
 locale: en
 url: "https://binbaz.org.sa/fatwas/11104/%D8%A7%D9%84%D9%81%D8%B1%D9%82-%D8%A8%D9%8A%D9%86-%D8%A7%D9%84%D9%86%D8%A8%D9%8A-%D9%88%D8%A7%D9%84%D8%B1%D8%B3%D9%88%D9%84"
-excerpt: "The well-known view of scholars is that a prophet is one to whom a system of law is revealed but was not commanded to convey it.
+summary: "The well-known view of scholars is that a prophet is one to whom a system of law is revealed but was not commanded to convey it.
 He is ordered to pray and fast, etc., but not commanded to deliver what was revealed to him."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz